-This report was prepared for The Police Retirement System of St. Louis for the purposes described herein and for the use by the Plan Auditor in completing an audit related to the matters herein.
-This valuation report is not intended to benefit any third party, and Cheiron assumes no duty or liability to any such party.
+This actuarial report was prepared for The Police Retirement System of St. Louis for the purposes described herein and for the use by the Plan Auditor in completing an audit related to the matters herein.
+Other users of this valuation report are not intended users as defined in the Actuarial Standards of Practice, and Cheiron assumes no duty or liability to such other users.